MyArch/MyArch/README.md

+# MonArch
 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/Nandicre/monArch/blob/master/LICENSE)
-# monArch

 The project is at the beginning of its development.
 For the moment, it's just an Arch live CD with the xfce environnment and a shell installer.

+## How to build it.

+1. You need a 64 bit archlinux system. (pre-build iso coming soon)
+2. Download archIso : `sudo pacman -Syu archiso`
+3. Clone this repository : `git clone --recursive https://github.com/Nandicre/monArch`
+4. Build the iso with : `sudo ./build.sh -v`
+5. Burn it to a CD/USB/other.

 ## FAQ